shawnholcomb/bamazon/README.md

 ![Supervisor Functions](https://media.giphy.com/media/1ZDyiUv0NrAdQJnQTU/giphy.gif)

 Using the bamazonSupervisor.js file, supervisors are able to perform multiple functions.
-Supervisors are able to view sales by department (which totals the sales of all items in each department and returns a single total sum) and they are able to create new departments which are updated in the database and able to be used in the Manager fuctions when a new item is created.
+Supervisors are able to view sales by department (which totals the sales of all items in each department and returns a single total sum per deptartment) and they are able to create new departments which are updated in the database and able to be used in the Manager fuctions when a new item is created.